sam0402/pCP-addon/AirPlay2/README.md

 Script to install Airplay2 on piCorePlayer OS

-1. Switch the Shairport-sync to "Yes" at Tweaks Page
+1. Switch the Shairport-sync to "Yes" at Tweaks Page and check the Shairport-sync work fine.

 2. Login to PiCorePlayer using ssh, default login: tc password: piCore